 Paradise Valley is a rural area on the Cheakamus River about 22 km north of Squamish.
 Instead of turning right off the Sea to Sky Highway and heading to Alice Lake Provincial Park, you turn left at the same turnoff to get to Paradise Valley.

 Paradise Valley in Squamish

-The camping season at Paradise Valley runs from May 1st to October 15th and rates start at close to $35, which is reasonable for a private place.
+The camping season at Paradise Valley runs from May 1st until Thanksgiving and rates are reasonable for a private place.
 They have a “no amplified music” policy, which most guests appreciate, while campfire singing and guitar playing is welcomed.

-Just steps away from the Paradise Valley Campground is the Tenderfoot Creek Salmon Enhancement Hatchery, which is open daily from about 9 to 3 pm.
+Just steps away from the Paradise Valley Campground is the Tenderfoot Creek Salmon Enhancement Hatchery.

 For more information about the campground see the Paradise Valley website.